matthewgershen/merry-money/README.md

 ### Overview

 Merry-Money is a clone of Robinhood, an app that allows you to invest in the stock market for free.
-You can research companies, put them on a watchlist to keep an eye on performance, and of course buy and sell.
+You can research companies, put them on a watchlist to keep an eye on performance, and buy and sell.

 [Live Site](http://merry-money.herokuapp.com/#/)

 ### Technologies Used
-* Frontend: Rails/ActiveRecord/PostgreSQL
+* Frontend: React/Redux
-* Backend: React/Redux
+* Backend: Rails/ActiveRecord/PostgreSQL
 * [IEX API](https://iextrading.com/)
 * [News API](https://newsapi.org/)
 * [Recharts](http://recharts.org/en-US/)